DH = Dear Husband

 This morning, we had a rare hour of peace.
 Not leisure – I was making apple crepes for Sunday breakfast and DH had work percolating in his office – but we could talk.
 I reviewed the numbers I had written down yesterday.
 How on earth had we averaged $3,500 per month in payments off of our debt?
 Did I have the math wrong?
 I checked.
 It wasn’t wrong.
-I expressed my disbelief to DH, and he said, “That’s impossible.”
+I expressed my disbelief to DH, and he said, “That includes mortgage payments.”
+I told him it didn’t.
+“That’s impossible.”
 But again, I punched in the numbers.

 Yesterday morning I wrote my post, as I often do, in the midst of interruptions that are a part of family life.
 DD2 needed to be taken to her drivers’ ed. class; the dog needed to be fed and walked; customers were coming over to see DH . . .
 The significance of the numbers I was writing didn’t have a chance to sink in.
 Only this morning was I fully struck by how incredible they are.

 As DH and I tried to make sense of it, I asked him if we could access our debt numbers for the six months prior to the start of our journey out of debt.
 With a little digging, we found them: